 This is a people-oriented business with very low capital requirements.
 Once a top headhunter has a a list of trusted clients, it’s very logical for them to go off on their own.

->

-> In recent years, this was demonstrated when Ratio Advisors spun out of Amity Search Partners and when Gold Coast Search Partners spun out of CPI.
-Ratio and Gold Coast both took with them several high-quality clients.
+In recent years, this was demonstrated when Ratio Advisors spun out of Amity Search Partners and when Gold Coast Search Partners spun out of CPI.
+Ratio and Gold Coast both took several high-quality clients with them.

->

-> Important Considerations When Dealing with Headhunters
+Important Considerations When Dealing with Headhunters

 There are a couple of strategic observations that can be helpful to be aware of as you are going through your own recruiting process.